 Gluten-free has become a hot-button topic.
 There are those who roll their eyes when they hear someone is gluten-free.
 And then there is the look of great concern thinking that the person requesting the gluten-free menu must have celiac or some other horrible condition that is preventing them from partaking in the “gluey” goodness of bread!

 For our family it is personal we all have different variations of sensitivity.
 My husband’s reactions to gluten are mild, but knows he doesn’t feel as great when he has too many bready foods.
 My daughter receives tremendous gastrointestinal distress.
 Me, due to Hashimoto’s, there is a myriad of reasons why I avoid it.

 What Is Gluten and why does it matter?

 Before discussing whether or not a gluten-free diet is right for you, it’s important to understand what is gluten and what is gluten-free.
-Gluten is made up of two proteins found in the husk of grains, such as wheat, barley and rye.
+Gluten is made up of two proteins found in the husk of grains, such as wheat, barley, and rye.
 It is responsible for giving food elasticity and providing a chewy texture.
 The small intestine surface of your gut is covered with villi – tiny, finger-like projections that act as gatekeepers to the rest of the body.
-These gate keepers reject gluten to various degrees in people differently.
+These gatekeepers reject gluten to various degrees in people differently.
 This may be why some people are sensitive vs intolerant.
-This rejection has an affect on the absorption rate of many of the nutrients that are key to our well being, including calcium, vitamin A and Iron.
+This rejection has an effect on the absorption rate of many of the nutrients that are key to our well-being, including calcium, vitamin A and Iron.